Neuroprosthetics-Lab/nejm-brain-to-text/README.md

 - The `language_model` directory contains the ngram language model implementation and a pretrained 1gram language model.
 Pretrained 3gram and 5gram language models can be downloaded [here](https://datadryad.org/dataset/doi:10.5061/dryad.x69p8czpq) (`languageModel.tar.gz` and `languageModel_5gram.tar.gz`).
 See [`language_model/README.md`](language_model/README.md) for more information.

 ## Data
+### Data Overview
-The data used in this repository consists of various datasets for recreating figures and training/evaluating the brain-to-text model:
+The data used in this repository (which can be downloaded from [Dryad](https://datadryad.org/stash/dataset/doi:10.5061/dryad.dncjsxm85)) consists of various datasets for recreating figures and training/evaluating the brain-to-text model:
 - `t15_copyTask.pkl`: This file contains the online Copy Task results required for generating Figure 2.
 - `t15_personalUse.pkl`: This file contains the Conversation Mode data required for generating Figure 4.
 - `t15_copyTask_neuralData.zip`: This dataset contains the neural data for the Copy Task.